-Travel, learn, and grow in the American Southwest.
-Complete 12 hours of community service as you interact with local people, expanding cultural awareness while practicing the Outward Bound ethic of service.
-Acquire an extensive range of practical outdoor and life skills, and even more importantly, enjoy the confidence, independence and pride that come from mastering those skills.
-Learn to take risks, take ownership for your actions and identify your own strengths – all against the stunning backdrop of the arid landscape.
-At the end of the course, participate in a facilitated family conversation where the entire family can gain insight into your experience, and discuss how your newfound knowledge will transfer back to your daily life.
+On this 30-day canoeing and backpacking expedition, you’ll discover your strengths and develop skills that will shape your future as you travel, learn, and grow in the American Southwest.
+Deliberately focused on character development, personal leadership, self-awareness and accountability, Outward Bound Pathfinder expeditions are designed to cultivate confident and compassionate young adults.
+While you’ll certainly acquire an extensive range of practical outdoor and life skills, even more important is the confidence, independence and sense of pride that comes from mastering those skills.
+Foster a connection to the greater community as you interact with local people, expanding cultural awareness while practicing the Outward Bound ethic of service.
+Prior to completion of the course, participate in a facilitated family conversation where the entire family can gain insight into your experience and discuss how your newfound knowledge will transfer back to your daily lives.
 With all of the color and contrast the Rio Grande area has to offer, this Pathfinder expedition is an unforgettable wilderness learning experience.

 |VRPF-861||1.17.18 - 2.15.18||30||18 - 25||$5,895||ENROLL|

 |VRPF-961||1.16.19 - 2.14.19||30||18 - 25||$5,895||ENROLL|